elmeuavi/RecursiveDirSize/README.md

 Comparacio.ps1
 -----------------
-By executing several times the ScriptMida.ps1 mentioned before (over the same directory and without -Display option), you can compare two results.
+By executing several times the ScriptMida.ps1 mentioned before (over the same directory and without -Display option), you can compare two saved results.
-This script show only the diferences bettween the input files:
+The directories with the same size in the two inputs files are ignored.
+This script show only the diferences bettween the input files.
 - New directories
 - Removed directories
 - Diferent size directories